nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster.md

 So, we now know why we need the BDC, and we also know a bit about the platform the BDC runs on.
 Let us go on and look at how we install/deploy a BDC.

-To start with; think about how we install a "normal" SQL Server instance?
-We usually mount the install `.iso` file and click setup.
-Alternatively, we do more or less the same, but from the command line.

-Installing a BDC is nothing like that!
-To begin with there is no `.iso` file, but the install happens via Python scripts, or via a wizard in **Azure Data Studio**, (ADS)!
+If you, like me, are a SQL Server guy, you are probably quite familiar with installing SQL Server instances by mounting an ISO file, and running setup.
+Well, you can forget all that when you deploy a BDC.
+The setup is all done via Python scripts, or a wizard in **Azure Data Studio**, (ADS)!

 #### Install Tools

 There are some tools needed when deploying a BDC:

-* Python - well, Python is not a tool as such, but you need Python installed on the machine you install from, as the deployment runs some Python scrips.
+* Python - well, Python is not a tool as such, but you need Python installed on the machine you install from.
 * `azdata` - command-line tool for installing and managing a big data cluster.
 * `kubectl` - I mentioned the command-line tool for monitoring the underlying Kubernetes cluster above.
 * Azure Data Studio - a cross-platform graphical tool for querying SQL Server and other data sources.